 Built by and designed for professional broadcasters, I Like Music provide an incredible array of all time classics and forgotten hits that you won't find anywhere else digitally.
 They also provide a great 'bulk buy' incentive when purchasing from their database, so the more you purchase the cheaper it actually becomes.

 Beatport is home to a large collection of electronic music, ideal for DJs looking for full sets and mixes from independent artists.
 It’s home to exclusive albums and artists only available on Beatport with 1 million tracks and over 120,000 artists, DJs, remixers, and musicians.
 Behind Beatport is massive community of cutting edge artists and fans that are constantly uploading and recommending new music, plus there’s encouragement for new users to get involved and share their favourite tracks.

-Google has thrown their hat into the ring with Google Play Music, a service aimed at music fans that want the latest songs but are on a budget.
+Google has thrown their hat into the ring with YouTube Music, a service aimed at music fans that want the latest songs but are on a budget.
 There are over currently over 35 million songs to download and stream, plus there’s a bunch of free music available with the occasional discount on selected albums from time to time.
-Much like SoundCloud, just about anyone can get on Google Play Music like DJs, basement bands, and other unknown artists, so it makes it a great place to find cutting edge songs.
+Much like SoundCloud, just about anyone can get on YouTube Music like DJs, basement bands, and other unknown artists, so it makes it a great place to find cutting edge songs.

 Bandcamp is a self-promotional platform aimed at new and upcoming musicians that want to get heard (whilst making a bit of money on the side).
 There’s plenty of genres of music for everyone like metal, jazz, folk, and experimental, which you can listen to individually or entire albums so as to get a taste for the artist or band.
 Discover amazing new music by following artists and fans who in turn share their favourite picks and new releases, this way you can easily keep your finger on the pulse of the within the music scene.